River News and Updates

 NEXT STEPS ON CONSTRUCTION

 Tree and brush clearing along the riverfront is happening now in preparation for fall work.
-Join us on October 20th to give input on the draft construction schedule.
+You can review the construction schedule now.
+This is subject to change.

 Demolition is complete.